 - (1) Full Members who shall have voting power in any proceedings of the Society and shall be eligible for election to any office in the Society.
-They shall receive free of charge all publications issued or distributed by the Society. - (2) Corresponding Members who shall normally be resident outside Southern Africa.
-They shall have no voting power nor shall be eligible to hold office in the Society.
-They shall receive free of charge all publications of the Society.
-During temporary (i.e. not more than one year) residence in Southern Africa they shall automatically become full members of the Society. - (3) Local Members who shall have no voting power nor shall they be eligible to hold office in the Society.
-They shall be members of a Centre but will receive no publications issued or distributed by the Society. - (4) Honorary Members who may be elected by Council.
+They shall normally receive free of charge all publications issued by or distributed through the Society.
+However, they may elect to receive only publications issued by the Society in which case they shall be entitled to pay a reduced subscription. - (2) Local Members who shall have no voting power nor shall they be eligible to hold office in the Society.
+They shall be members of a Centre but will receive no publications issued or distributed by the Society. - (3) Honorary Members who may be elected by Council.
 They shall be persons who have rendered special service to astronomy or to the Society.
 They shall have voting power in any proceedings of the Society and shall be eligible for election to any office in the Society.
 The number of such members shall not exceed fifteen at any one time.
 Entitlement to publications to be decided on by Council in each case.

-Election of Members
+5. Election of Members